The reference curve

 How to validate your reference curve?

 Always be on the alert for errors in your ring measurements.
 Make sure that all curves within a reference curve really fit properly together.
 Avoid measurements from the very innermost treerings of a log.
-Sometimes you have rings missing there or it is not obvious what is a ring and what is not.
+Sometimes you have rings missing there or it is not obvious what is a year ring and what is not.

 A missing or an extra ring at the end of a curve may go through at a correlation analysis.
 Though a visual inspection of the curve compared to a reference would reveal the error.

 Avoid adding samples of only 60 years to your reference curve.
-This can only be motivated when correlation is high and you know that a sample belongs to a group of contemporary samples from the same place.
+This can only be motivated when correlation is high and you already know that a sample belongs to a group of contemporary samples from the same place.

-Copyright © 2008, Cybis Elektronik & Data AB, www.cybis.se
+Copyright © 2021, Cybis Elektronik & Data AB, www.cybis.se